quinn-toolbox/gailbot/README.md

 **Usage Constraints**
 * Gailbot requires periodic monitoring of the command line output for responses to Gailbot's prompts/ any input that might be required.

-**NOTE:** We do not, in anny way, guarantee the accuracy of the trasnscripts generated from Gailbot.
-It is meantto generate prelimenary transcripts that can them be improved through mannual input.
+**NOTE:** We do not, in any way, guarantee the accuracy of the trasnscripts generated from Gailbot.
+It is meantto generate prelimenary transcripts that can them be improved through manual input.

-##  Custom and Acoustic Lannguage Models:
+##  Custom and Acoustic Language Models:
 Gailbot's Custom language model is meant to expand on Watson's existing word dictionary to transcribe specialized contexts.
 Users can add individual words, multiple words, or a corpus text file to the custom model.
 For more details: https://console.bluemix.net/docs/services/speech-to-text/language-resource.html#corporaWords

-Gailbot's Acoustic language model is meant to train the service to recognize particular sound environments to improve the accuracy of the trannscripts.
+Gailbot's Acoustic language model is meant to train the service to recognize particular sound environments to improve the accuracy of the transcripts.
 Currently, Gailbot allows a '.wav' file to train the custom acoustic model.
 * The file must be less than 100 MB
 * The file length must be greater than 10 minutes and less than 50 hours